The coronavirus silver lining may be clearer air and new rules allowing for changing flights when sick

 Whenever there is a crisis, there is an opportunity.
 For consumers, the obvious opportunities with the coronavirus have to do with the prevention of the spread of the virus.
 Airlines need to pay attention to how they handle coronavirus carriers.

 If airlines start allowing the sick to cancel flights, it will be a win for consumers.
 Environmentalists can see pollution dropping by looking at satellite photos.
-And greenhouse gas is dropping together with traffic across the planet.
+The benefits of lower emissions are clearly here.
+And greenhouse gas is continuing to drop together with traffic across the planet.

 As the nation is being rocked by the coronavirus outbreak, airlines still board sick passengers onto planes with diseases other than COVID-19.
 Sick passengers continue to be forced to fly, while the current new virus wreaks havoc with airline operations.

 It is hard to understand or even believe.
 The initial bailout bill that granted the airlines more than $50 billion had no social distance requirement.
 There is no requirement to maintain a certain distance between passengers at airports, in security lines, or aboard aircraft.
 Plus, the old rule that passengers with a doctor’s note could change or cancel flights without paying extra fees was removed by airlines.